 If you’ve suffered an accident at work, you might be wondering whether you’ll be entitled to sick pay to help financially whilst you’re recovering.

 Statutory Sick Pay (also known as SSP) is a payment that your employer is obliged to pay you by law if you have to take time of work due to an illness or injury that stops you from working.
-This payment, which is currently £95.85 a week, is payable for the first 28 weeks of your illness as long as you meet the eligibility criteria, which are:
+This payment, which is currently £95.85 a week (as of February 2021), is payable for the first 28 weeks of your illness as long as you meet the eligibility criteria, which are:

 If you are eligible for sick pay, you’ll be paid this from the fourth day of your illness or injury onwards – or, if you’re self-isolating due to contracting Coronavirus, you should be paid SSP from the first day you’ve taken off work.
 You won’t qualify for SSP if you: